jamiesinananewer/i2icFaceSwap/README.md

 DISCLAIMER: This project is unfinished.
 It is likely that the final product will look very different from how it does now.

 ## License
-All non-copyrighted work is released under an Apache License.
-All copyrighted work is used under the following MIT license:
+All original work is reserved.
+All previously copyrighted work is used under the following MIT license:

 Copyright (c) 2017 Max deGroot, Ellis Brown
 Copyright (c) 2019 Zisian Wong, Shifeng Zhang